Isle of Man: Country and Foreign Investment

 Population, Language and Culture

-In 1265 at the end of the Norsk Kingdom the Island became a pawn in a game of war between Scotland and England.
-Sovereignty finally passed to the English Crown at the beginning of the fifteenth century.
-In the eighteenth century the Island's offshore independence made it a major centre for the smuggling trade, causing a considerable loss of revenue to the English Treasury.
-The British Government intervened and in 1765 the entire Island was purchased for GBP70,000.
-A period of direct rule from Westminster followed and it was not until the mid-1800s that the Island regained a measure of control over its internal finances.
-Since that time political power has gradually diverted from London to the Island and a colonial-style administration has given way to a modern democratic government.
+In the eighteenth century the island's offshore semi-independence made it a major centre for smuggling, causing considerable loss of revenue to the English treasury.
+The British government intervened and in 1765 purchased the entire island for GB£70,000.
+A period of direct rule from Westminster followed and it was not until the mid-1800s that the island regained a measure of control over its internal finances.
+Since that time, political power has gradually devolved from London and a colonial-style administration has given way to a modern democratic government.

 The people of the Isle of Man have a great respect for their rich cultural heritage which is testimony to their ability to adapt and exploit the changing circumstances of history.

 The Isle of Man has a population of 84,600 (2019 estimate).
 The four settlements that are officially designated towns are Douglas, the capital and by far the largest (population 26,200 in a 2019 estimate) in the east, Ramsey (7,300) in the north, Peel (3,800) in the west and Castletown (3,100) in the south.
 The fairly rapid increase in population since the 1970s has largely been fuelled by the immigration of working English people, reflecting the expansion in the Manx economy over the previous years.
 Just over a half of the population has Manx heritage, with around a third being English.
 Population density is only 147 people per square km.